jcorporation/myMPD/docs/080-known-issues.md

 #### Cause

 The mpd client library libmpclient uses a fixed buffer of 4096 bytes to get response lines from MPD.
 If a response line is larger than this limit, this error occurs.
 Most of the time the response line is to large, because of a tag that length exceeds this limit.

-libmympdclient uses a fixed buffer size of 8192 bytes.
+myMPD uses a fork of libmpdclient (libmympdclient) that uses a fixed buffer size of 8192 bytes.

 #### Workaround